agc93/beatvortex/docs/content/en/docs/usage/mods.md

 > Be aware that installing from archives will often not include the full metadata so mods may be confusingly named.
 Double-click the mod in the mod list to change its name.

-Please note that "raw" mods that aren't packaged in an archive (for example, the dll files provided by TrickSaber) will not work properly.
+Please note that "raw" mods that aren't packaged in an archive (for example, the dll files provided by some GitHub projects) will not work properly.
 Only archives are supported at this time.

 ## Updating Mods